mobbr/mobbr-api-v1/examples/README.md

 ##Preparing a webpage

-The Mobbr API can 'pay' URL's.
-It will do a callback to the URL ([try it](https://mobbr.com/#/task/aHR0cHM6Ly9naXRodWIuY29tL0JpdC1OYXRpb24vdG94Y29yZQ==/view)) and read the payment data from a metadata-tag in the HTML.
-This is useful for collaboration platforms; the script can be generated dynamically based on the participation levels in the collaboration.
+The Mobbr API can send a payment to any URL.
 Mobbr support on a simple HTML page looks like this.

     <html>
         <head>